Selling an Inbound Marketing GamePlan

 - “I am not sure if we are ready to make such a large financial commitment.”

 - “Before making that decision I need to know more about the process and results we can expect.”

 - “How do I know you are the right partners to work with?”

 - Less of a financial commitment – but still a commitment.

 - Let’s us know what type of a client they are to work with before we commit to a retainer.

 How it Works

-If the customer is not yet ready to go right to a retainer agreement we sell the GamePlan independently.
+Suppose the customer is not yet ready to go right to a retainer agreement.
+We sell the GamePlan independently.
 Almost every objection I have ever come across when trying to sell a retainer can be overcome with the GamePlan as an option.

-We sell the GamePlan as an independent strategy document for $5,000 ($2,500 up front and $2,500 upon receiving the final document).
-You have now taken a service and turned it into a tangible product.
+We sell the GamePlan as an independent strategy document for $5,000 ($2,500 upfront and $2,500 upon receiving the final document).
+You have now taken service and turned it into a tangible product.
 One that will help you to develop the relationship you need to prove value to the client.